opensearch-project/opensearch-build/release-notes/opensearch-release-notes-2.7.0.md

 * A new correlation engine is added to the Security Analytics toolkit, enabling a knowledge graph that can be used to identify, store, and recall connected events data to help you identify patterns and investigate relationships.
 * The experimental ML Framework gains a new automatic reloading mechanism for ML models, allowing you to auto-reload deployed models when a cluster restarts or when a node rejoins the cluster.

+### OpenSearch Ml Commons Dashboards
+* Ml-commons introduced an API breaking change in 2.7 which changes the API response data.
+FE is updated accordingly.
+With this change, FE will no longer be compatible with OpenSearch version < 2.7 ([#154](https://github.com/opensearch-project/ml-commons-dashboards/pull/154))

 ## Release Details